Why Track Calls as Google Analytics Goals

 - cs = Source.
 This should align to your [source_id] or [affiliate_id]

 For Events relating to conversions.
-The Tracking URL needs to also &gclid=[gclid] added to the end.
+The Webhook needs to also append &gclid=[gclid] at the end.
 This will be used to map conversions in Google Analytics to Adwords.

 Either place a call through the campaign that will trigger each event.
 Or use the “Test Fire” button in Retreaver to send a call to Google Analytics.
 This will help you check that the events are being registered correctly.